-This report addresses the Boston Graduate School of Psychoanalysis (BGSP) main campus at 1581 Beacon Street, Brookline, MA 02446 and the New York Graduate School of Psychoanalysis (NYGSP) branch campus at 16 West 10th Street, New York, NY 10011 where classes were held during the 2016 specified calendar year, with statistics included for each of the two consecutive prior years.
+This report addresses the Boston Graduate School of Psychoanalysis (BGSP) main campus at 1581 Beacon Street, Brookline, MA 02446; the New York Graduate School of Psychoanalysis (NYGSP) branch campus at 16 West 10th Street, New York, NY 10011; and the Boston Graduate School of Psychoanalysis-New Jersey (BGSP-NJ) branch campus at 301 South Livingston Avenue, Livingston, NJ 07039 where classes were held during the 2017 specified calendar year, with statistics included for each of the two consecutive prior years.
 The report encompasses the location of classes, public property within the location and immediately adjacent to the location (i.e. Clery geography).
-In addition, this report addresses the new campus location, Boston Graduate School of Psychoanalysis-New Jersey (BGSP-NJ) at 301 South Livingston Avenue, Livingston, NJ 07039, which opened in Spring 2015.
-Crime statistics for this location are reported for 2015 and 2016 only, since no BGSP-NJ classes were held before that year.
-Additionally, this report provides information about BGSP-NJ safety and security policies and procedures, as required.